 The Company's common shares ("Common Shares") traded on the TSX Venture Exchange until April 24, 2006.
 On April 24, 2006, the Company's Common Shares began trading on the Toronto Stock Exchange ("TSX") under the symbol "ETG".
-The Company's Common Shares also trade on the NYSE American under the symbol "EGI".
+Effective October 1, 2019, the Company voluntarily withdrew its Common Shares from listing on the NYSE American LLC and its Common Shares commenced trading on the Over-the-Counter OTCQB Venture Market (the "OTCQB") under the symbol "ERLFF".